jinty/zgres/README.md

 - database cluster or cluster: http://www.postgresql.org/docs/9.4/static/creating-cluster.html
 - znode: a ZooKeeper data node in the ZooKeeper database
-- cluster group or database group: A group of master/replica providing one logical database, made up of one or more database clusters.
+- group, cluster group, database group: A group of master/replica providing one logical database, made up of one or more database clusters.